Taela1/blueprints/veeam12/veeam12immutable.md

 ![alt_text](https://github.com/Taela1/blueprints/blob/main/veeam12/veeam-12-2.png)

 * configure as you need and finish the process
-* The respository is visible in "Backup Repositories" and can be used from Veeam 12
+* The respository is visible in "Backup Repositories" and can now be used in Veeam 12

 ![alt_text](https://github.com/Taela1/blueprints/blob/main/veeam12/veeam-12-3.png)